-Many Windows 10 users have complained about excessive consumption of resources (HDD & CPU) consumed by “Update Orchestrator Service"
+Many users Windows 10 planned to excessive consumption of resources (HDD & CPU) consumed by “Update Orchestrator Service".

-Before seeing how we can deactivate or escape this processor or processor load, let's see what it is and what the "Update Orchestrator Service" does.
+Before we see how we can disable it or get rid of this excessive process or hard disk load, let's see what "Update Orchestrator Service" is and what it does.

 What the Update Orchestrator Service does

-As the name suggests, this service manages Windows 10 updates.
-Without the start of this service, it will be impossible to install the latest updateof Windows 10.
-For this reason, we suggest that you never disable this Windows 10 service.
-The amount of time that this service pushes the CPU (CPU) on a PC up to 100% or requires an excessive hard disk is limited.
-This usually happens on the period of an update in background or when it is verified integrity an update to Windows 10.
+As the name suggests, this service manages the updates Windows 10.
+Without starting this service, it will be impossible to install the latest updateof yours Windows 10.
+For this reason, we suggest that you never deactivate this service Windows 10.
+The time period in which this service pushes the processor (CPU) of a PC up to 100% or demands excessive hard disk, is limited.
+This usually happens on the period of an update in background or when it is verified integrity an update a Windows 10.

-How to Disable / Activate Update Orchestrator Service on Windows 10
+How can we deactivate / activate Update Orchestrator Service on Windows 10

-Being a Windows 10 service, we will find it in control Panel → Administration Tool → Services (or search for "services”).
+Being a service of Windows 10, we will find this one in control Panel → Administration Tool → Services (or search “services”).

-In the service list, we run up to "Update Orchestrator Service" and open the service options.
+In the list of services we run to "Update Orchestrator Service" and open the service options.

-By default, this service starts manually under “Local System".
-From the options pane, we can stop "Stop" - it will start at the next Windows Update request - or we can deactivate it altogether.
-Set "Startup type: Disabled"
+By default, this service starts manually, under “Local System".
+From the options panel, we can stop it "Stop" - it will start at the next request of Windows Update - or we can disable it altogether.
+Setam “Startup type: Disabled".

-We remind you that after you set this service to "disabled," Windows 10 updates will no longer be installed on your operating system.
-You will no longer receive driver updates, security updates, or software.
-Therefore, we recommend that you leave it manually and interrupt it only if at any point you need all the system resources.
-Allowing the process to start after the first restart.
+We remind you that after setting this service to "disabled", the updates Windows 10 they will no longer be able to be installed on your operating system.
+You will no longer receive driver updates, security updates, or software updates.
+Therefore, we recommend that you leave it in the manual and interrupt it only if at some point you need all the system resources.
+Allowing the process to start after the first one restart.